jomonylw/jomonylw.github.io/content/posts/1728295490690-book-list/index.en.md

 This book, written by Mr. Huang Peiyuan from Taiwan, uses easy-to-understand language to teach the correct methods of financial management.
 It elaborates on thirteen Investment Iron Laws for effortless wealth building, guiding readers on how to establish a correct perspective on financial management and ultimately achieve financial freedom.
 {{< article link="/en/posts/1731056005976/" >}}

+## Let Time Help You Slowly Get Rich

+This book primarily explains the strategy of regular investing, emphasizing that it's the best investment method for ordinary people.
+The author, Li Xiaolai, elaborates on the core concepts, advantages, and correct execution of regular investing, combining personal experiences and market examples to demonstrate the importance of long-term and value investing.
+Furthermore, he explores topics like proactivity vs. passivity, trends, and personal growth, aiming to help readers establish a sound investment philosophy and wealth outlook, ultimately achieving financial freedom.
+{{< article link="/en/posts/1734847682781/" >}}